Paying attention to our relationship with what we call food

-Excessive food waste is also contributing to the climate crisis.
+Excessive food waste is another factor contributing to the climate crisis.
 About 6% to 8% of all human-caused greenhouse gas emissions could be reduced if we stopped wasting food.
 That’s because of the wasted emissions used to produce and transport the food that then doesn’t get used — as well as the emissions produced by rotting food sent to landfill.
-Buying more food that we can consume, and getting to consume it at the right time before it spoils, is one of many reasons that contributes to food waste.
-We can also learn how to better store used items and discover ways to use old foods to create new meals.
-In this way, we help ensure that food is more abundant and, at the same time, we are helping to mitigate the food shortage crisis.
+Buying more food that we can consume, and not getting to consume it before it spoils, is one of many reasons that contributes to food waste.
+It is important we learn how to store food better and discover ways to use old food to create new meals.
+This would help ensure to stretch already available food, making it more abundant, and contributing to mitigating the food shortage crisis and prepare us for the uncertainty of future food supply.

-Our future food supply is uncertainFood production is a key driver of climate change and biodiversity losses, both issues could, in turn, threaten our future food security a measure of the availability of food and individuals' ability to access it.
-The biodiversity that is crucial for our food and agriculture is disappearing by the day.
+Our future food supply is uncertain.
+Notably, food production is a key driver of climate change and biodiversity losses.
+Both issues could, in turn, threaten our future food security, a measure of the availability of food and individuals' ability to access it.
+More so when the biodiversity that is crucial for our food and agriculture is expected to continue to face growing losses.

 Eating balanced is not just about incorporating the right combination of vitamins, minerals, proteins and fats in our foods.
 It also means balancing our needs with our impact on the planet.
 Research shows that eliminating foods, or even reducing meat and dairy, is one of the best ways to reduce our impact on the planet.

-Interdependence.
-Finally, eating implies engulfing the bodies and matter of other beings, and in that sense, it is a reminder that we need others to survive.
-But also, that their production of life through the form of fruits and produce, is work.
+We live in relationships of interdependence.
+The very act of eating implies engulfing the bodies and matter of other beings, and in that sense, it is a reminder that we need others to survive.
+But it also reminds us that the production of fruits and vegetables is an indispensable labor contribution of the plant people to our existence.
 This perspective, can help us to think of the social life and contribution of non-human beings and with it, of our interdependence to survive.

 🌱 Demand political and social structures that assure that food that is free of harmful pesticides, that is sourced locally, and that is conducive to less greenhouse gas emissions, is available to all.
 Food systems and eating practices for a good-life for all.